-For density projections and population demographic characterisation, a plot-based sampling approach was used, with 0.25 ha plots established for actual counts or used to categorise populations as part visual density estimates.
+As part of baseline studies, to model Cycas megacarpa density, a plot-based sampling approach was used, with 0.25 ha plots established for actual counts or used to categorise populations as part visual density estimates.
 At each of the plot-based sites the age class structure (e.g. development class) was recorded for each individual using the following classification:

-- Juvenile (<50 cm)
+- Juvenile (<50 cm).

-- Sub-adult (0.5-1 m)
+- Sub-adult (0.5-1 m).

-- Adult (>1-5 m)
+- Adult (>1-5 m).

 - Large adult (>5 m).